mbeckdev/mbeckdev/README.md

 ### Hi there 👋
 🌱 I'm currently learning JavaScript.
 I'm working through The Odin Project because I hear they have awesome JavaScript projects.

-🔭 Latest exciting project: (calculator) https://mbeckdev.github.io/calculator/ A calculator made in JavaScript.
+🔭 Latest exciting project: (clock) https://mbeckdev.github.io/clock/ A JavaScript clock

 ⚡ Fun fact: I designed and 3D printed stands for the legs of my desk.
 Now my chair fits under the desk and doesn't bump into it!

 📫 How to reach me: @mbeckdev on Twitter

 🔭 Older exciting projects:
+- (calculator) https://mbeckdev.github.io/calculator/ A calculator made in JavaScript.
 - (etch-a-sketch) https://mbeckdev.github.io/etch-a-sketch/ Draw on the screen like an etch-a-sketch.
 - (rock-paper-scissors) https://mbeckdev.github.io/rock-paper-scissors/ Play rock paper scissors against a computer.
 - (drum-kit) https://mbeckdev.github.io/drum-kit/ Play drums with your keyboard.